TimTieng/TEADS-Generative-AI-Video-Classification/README.md

-       git checkout main # Swtiches to the main branch git status #  Command will be used to verify if your local branch is behind/ahead git pull # pulls the latest changes from main to your local branch git checkout <Your branch>
+       git checkout main # Swtiches to the main branch git status #  Command will be used to verify if your local branch is behind/ahead git pull # pulls the latest changes from main to your local computer git checkout <Your branch>
+       git pull # this additional pull will sync changes to your branch